mrshmllow/wire/README.md

 wire is a tool to deploy nixos systems. its configuration is a superset of colmena however it is not a fork.

+Read the [The Book](https://wire.althaea.zone/intro), or continue reading this readme for development information.

 ## Tree Layout

 ```